smaclell/smaclell.github.io/_drafts/self-hosted-nancy-with-shadow-copy.md

 	<img src="{{ site.url }}/images/wrapper-executable.jpg" alt="The wrapper executable calling the actual program to run it" />
 </figure>

-This is the wrapper program to call the actual executable ``NancyShadowAssemblies.Implementation.exe``:
+This is the wrapper program to call the actual executable ``Implementation.exe``:

 {% highlight csharp %}
 using System;